 More operas and classical concerts are offered in Dutch theatres and concert halls.
 More theatre was also offered for young people.
 Nice developments, but the increase in supply (3 per cent) did not directly lead to a proportionate increase in audiences.
 That increased by only 1 per cent.
 The number of spectators for theatre and cabaret even fell.

 That is why the Association of Theatre and Concert Hall Directors (VSCD) is asking the presentation of these 'moderately positive' figures for additional support for the subsidised offer in their venues.
-'We would like to see the subsidised market share at our venues and the corresponding audience grow,' director Hedwig Verhoeven states in a press release.
+'We would like to see the subsidised market share at our venues and the corresponding audience grow,' director Hedwig Verhoeven stated in a press release.
 'To this end, our venues need structural support.'

 Regional infrastructure